david-c-street/tech-writing-samples/index.md

     Business: 0.0%

 The App Store has a ton of free games in it.
 If games shows up as a possibility later, we'll keep that in mind.
-Nothing else is too surprising, so let's keep looking through the data.
+There are very few apps in some categories, but we weren't told to take that into account.
+Nothing else looks too surprising, so let's keep looking through the data.

-Two indicators that we have for both app stores are the number of user reviews and the average rating for each app.
-Let's see averages of each factor by category.
+Let's see averages for rating and number of reviews by category.

 **Write a function to display a column average by category**